 Also see Historical Evidence that Jesus was LITERALLY SEEN in the Clouds in the First Century.
 For an explanation of how the end of the age and its fulfillment during the Jewish War mirror Genesis 1-3; how the Bible teaches that the resurrection of the dead is a resurrection of heavenly bodies to heaven, not a resurrection of perfected earthly bodies; and how the resurrection is a mirror opposite of the fall see How the Jewish War and Resurrection to Heaven Mirror Genesis and the Fall; and How Preterism fixes the Age of the Earth Problem and unravels the Mysteries in Genesis.

 A Preterist Commentary on 2 Peter 3:5-13: Conclusion

-According to the above commentary on 2 Peter 3:5-13, the destruction of heaven by fire is fulfilled at the start of the Jewish revolt when a war is seen in the heavens, while the destruction of the earth representing Israel transpired immediately thereafter as a result of Rome’s scorched earth policy.
+According to the above “A.D.
+Doctrine” commentary on 2 Peter 3:5-13, the destruction of heaven by fire was fulfilled in the first century as a result of Rome’s scorched earth policy.